GoTolstoy/tolstoy-toly-kb/topics/tolstoy-dashboard/offsite/abandonment-flows-in-offsite.md

-# Offsite: Abandonment flows
+# Abandonment Flows off-site widget in Klaviyo

-The Abandonment Flows off-site widget is a powerful new feature that allows you to dynamically populate videos based on product IDs featured in your email flows.
+The Abandonment Flows off-site widget in Klaviyo is a powerful new feature that allows you to dynamically populate videos based on product IDs featured in your email flows.

 ## Getting Started
 Select "Abandonment Flows" to begin creating your widget.